Aladefaruk/bitcoin-converter/README.md

 ├── src
 │   ├── assets           # Images and logos used
 │   ├── components       # Reusable UI components
+        |--  Logo.tsx    # Logo component with size variants
-│   ├── App.tsx          # Main component where the Bitcoin converter is implemented
+        |-- Widget.tsx   # Widget component where the Bitcoin converter is implemented
-│   ├── Loader.tsx       # Loader with the pulsating Bitcoin icon
+        |-- Loader.tsx   # Loader with the pulsating Bitcoin icon
-│   ├── Logo.tsx         # Logo component with size variants
+│   ├── App.tsx          # App component that houses all other components
 │   └── index.tsx        # Entry point of the app
 ├── public               # Static files
 ├── package.json         # Project dependencies and scripts